wendellpiez/XSLTug/readme.md

 This means that some kinds of batch processing aren't readily provided for.
 Expect things to work best one-to-one or one-to-many.

+Otherwise, the only limitations are in what can be done with XSLT given the available computing power.
+This being said, no warranty can be offered or implied for any application of this code or code that it invokes.

 ## Dependencies

 One of the requirements is to be lightweight (and secure) so the only dependency is Saxon.